 Applications are being accepted in Human Resources for a University Police Officer position in the University Police Department.
 The employee reports to a Police Sergeant.
 Assigned shift/work hours and shift supervisor change frequently.
-All officers are required to be available to work any shift and any day as assigned to provide 24 hour, 365 day per year campus coverage.
+The incumbent may be subject to additional background testing to be administered by the Kansas Bureau of Investigation (KBI).
 It is essential for the University Police Officer to maintain high visibility on campus as a deterrent to crime.
 The employee is required to carry a firearm when on duty.

 Patrol campus streets, parking lots and driveways to ensure the proper flow of traffic and control parking on campus.
 Take appropriate enforcement action when illegally parked vehicles are located.